gthampak/physinet.io/README.md

 ### Methods Overview

-The datasets used are the [IBM](https://ibm.github.io/double-pendulum-chaotic-dataset/) double pendulum dataset and a double pendulum simulation simulated dataset (which we wrote from scratch).
-The IBM dataset was generated from 21 different 40-second double pendulum sequences of 17500 annotated frames.
+The dataset used is a double pendulum simulation dataset that generates 1500 analytical solutions to the double pendulum problem given a set of initial conditions.
+This is done computationally and represents the ground truth solution that is derived through the double pendulum's equations of motion.
 Initially, we planned on building our own dataset with some computer vision code and a double pendulum setup provided by Pomona College Physics Department to test our trained networks on noisy systems (real world double pendulum), however we did not have time to complete this task.
 The simulated dataset, the IBM dataset, and computer vision dataset provides us with data on the same system with increasing levels of noise.

-We trained and optimized a long-short term neural network, an echo state network (reservoir computing), and a Lagrangian Neural Network.
+We trained and optimized a baseline fully-connected neural network (FC) long-short term neural network (LSTM), an echo state network (reservoir computing), and a Lagrangian Neural Network.
 We used PyTorch to implement and train our recurrent neural network and [ReservoirPy](https://github.com/reservoirpy/reservoirpy) to implement and train our echo state network.
 ReservoirPy is a library on github based on Python scientific libraries used as a tool to help implement efficient Reservoir Computing Neural Networks, specifically Echo State Networks.
 In the process of exploring ESN libraries, we also looked at "easy-esn", "pytorch-esn", or "EchoTorch".
 Because Lagrangian Neural Networks are more physics and mathematics intensive and unique than mainstream neural networks, ours was constructed from scratch using existing examples online and on github.
 The work we relied relatively heavily on in the construction of our Lagrangian Neural Network is Miles Cranmer et al.’s [paper](https://arxiv.org/abs/2003.04630) and [github repo]((https://github.com/MilesCranmer/lagrangian_nns)) on LNNs with dependencies on more mainstream Python libraries including Jax, NumPy, MoviePy, and celluloid, with the latter two used for visualization purposes.

 For analysis, we wrote graphing functions that emulates paths of the double pendulums under different initial conditions over time consistent with the laws of physics.
 We overlaid the theoretical paths with our network-generated paths to get a clear visual representation of how the different networks perform.
 We also plotted the differences in predicted angles and analytically calculated angles, as well as the distance between pendulum endpoints for the predicted cartesian coordinates and analytical cartesian coordinates.
 Traditionally, F1 score, accuracy, precision, recall, etc. would be considered in the evaluation of model performance, but due to the nature of error propogation for the double pendulum, these metrics are not a good grounds for comparison.